debeatzgh1/Html-code-for-portfolio-/README.md

     <details>
       <summary>Who is debeatzgh1?</summary>
       <div>
-        <p>debeatzgh1 is a developer, designer, and content creator focused on building modern web apps, sharing productivity tools, and providing digital solutions.
+        <p>the author is a developer, designer, and content creator focused on building modern web apps, sharing productivity tools, and providing digital solutions.
 Find my projects on <a href="https://github.com/debeatzgh1" target="_blank">GitHub</a> and insights on my <a href="https://beatzde4.blogspot.com/" target="_blank">blog</a>.</p>
       </div>
     </details>
     <details>